You might wonder how to use Power BI if you are accustomed to spreadsheets in Excel. Power BI (PBI) is a much more powerful data analysis tool.

 In this article, we learn how to use Power BI and define it.
 We’ll discuss core PBI features and, finally, how to use PBI to create charts for data analysis.

-Learning how to use Power BI helps you analyze data from a variety of sources, including:
+Learning how to use Power BI helps you analyze data from a variety of data connectors, including:

-In this section, we learn how to use Power BI to create a chart for data analysis.
+In this section, we learn how to use Power BI for data insights.

 Total Cost | Company Type | Company Name | Expertise Categories | Expertise | Cost |